call us now : 1 (877) 987-6342

 How Appraisals Support Defensible Decisions

 A professional appraisal provides a structured and documented estimate of value at the time decisions are made, creating a contemporaneous record of how the property was evaluated and why a particular disposition path was selected.
-This becomes particularly important if questions arise after the property has been removed, sold, or discarded, as the appraisal may serve as one of the primary pieces of evidence supporting how the process was handled.
+That record links what was present, how it was valued, and how it was ultimately handled, which becomes critical if the process is later questioned.

 Where Appraisals Fit In The Process